-- the progress, timing, scope, results and costs of our clinical trials and preclinical studies for our product candidates, including the ability to enroll patients in a timely manner for our clinical trials; - the costs of obtaining clinical and commercial supplies and validating the commercial manufacturing process for sotigalimab and any other product candidates; - our ability to successfully commercialize sotigalimab and any other product candidates; - the cost, timing and outcomes of regulatory approvals; - the extent to which we may acquire or in-license other product candidates and technologies; - the timing and amount of any milestone, royalty or other payments we are required to make pursuant to any current or future collaboration or license agreement; - the extent to which we receive royalty payments though our current or any future partnership arrangements; - our ability to attract, hire and retain qualified personnel; - the cost of preparing, filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; and - the impact of the ongoing COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.
+- the progress, timing, scope, results and costs of our clinical trials and preclinical studies for our product candidates, including the ability to enroll patients in a timely manner for our clinical trials; - the costs of obtaining clinical and commercial supplies and validating the commercial manufacturing process for sotigalimab and any other product candidates; - our ability to successfully commercialize sotigalimab and any other product candidates; - the cost, timing and outcomes of regulatory approvals; - the extent to which we may acquire or in-license other product candidates and technologies; - the timing and amount of any milestone, royalty or other payments we are required to make pursuant to any current or future collaboration or license agreement; - the extent to which we receive royalty payments though our current or any future partnership arrangements; - our ability to attract, hire and retain qualified personnel; - the cost of preparing, filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; and - our activities to evaluate and pursue strategic alternatives.

-Due to our significant research and development expenditures, we have generated operating losses in all periods presented.
-We expect to incur substantial additional losses in the future as we expand our research and development activities.
+As an early-stage biopharmaceutical company, we do not have any products approved for sale and have not generated any revenue from product sales.
+Due to the company being in the development stage, we have generated operating losses in all periods presented.
+We expect to incur losses in the future as we continue our research and development activities.
 Based on our research and development plans, there is uncertainty regarding our ability to maintain liquidity sufficient to operate our business effectively, which raises substantial doubt as to our ability to continue as a going concern.
 There can be no assurance that such additional capital, whether in the form of debt or equity financing, will be sufficient or available and, if available, that such capital will be offered on terms and conditions acceptable to us.

-In addition to the proceeds that we received from the business combination transaction, including the related PIPE, we may seek additional funds through the sale and issuance of shares of our common stock in private or public offerings, other equity or debt financings, our committed purchase agreement with Lincoln Park, collaborations or partnerships with third parties, or other transactions to monetize assets, including our right to receive milestone payments and royalties under our out-license arrangements.
+In addition to the proceeds that we received from the private placement in January 2023, and if the contemplated merger with Pyxis Oncology is not completed, we may seek additional funds through the sale and issuance of shares of our common stock in private or public offerings, other equity or debt financings, our equity line agreement with Lincoln Park, collaborations or partnerships with third parties, or other transactions to monetize assets, including our right to receive milestone payments and royalties under our out-license arrangements.
 We cannot assure that we will succeed in acquiring additional funding at levels sufficient to fund our operations or on terms favorable to us.
 If we are unable to obtain adequate financing when needed, we may have to delay, reduce the scope of or suspend one or more of our clinical trials or preclinical studies or research and development programs.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amount of increased capital outlays and operating expenditures associated with our current and planned research, development and manufacturing activities.